Joel-Milla/Lidar_Obstacle_Detection/README.md

 <img src="./README_FILES/detection.gif" width="700" height="400" />
 <img src="./README_FILES/video2.gif" width="700" height="400" />

-5. After all the previous steps, I implemented a final functionality of tracking the cyclist through frames.
-The tracking algorithm in PCL uses Particle Filter Algorithm to track an object through frames.
-Below can be seen the result.
+5. After all the previous steps, I implemented a final functionality using a different pcd files to track a cyclist through consecutive frames.
+For this tracking, I utilized PCL's Particle Filter Algorithm The red dots visible in the visualization represent the particles showing potential positions, while the blue points show the transformed reference model at the estimated position.
+Below can be seen the result of the cyclist being tracked through the sequence.

 <img src="./README_FILES/tracking.gif" width="700" height="400" />